 Around 13% are from protein. (hence high-protein bread flour)

 So if you made three pizza’s from this recipe and cut it into 8 slices you would be looking at around 75 calories per slice just in crust.

-How do you make homemade pizza dough without mixer?
+How do you make homemade pizza dough without a mixer?

-Well you just get to it.
+Well, you just get to it.
 Use a wooden spoon for your initial mixing.
-Then do an internet search for how to knead dough.
+Then do an internet search for how to knead the dough.

 Is this the chewy New York style pizza dough?